cajal/microns-auto-proofreading/README.md

-# microns-auto-proofreading
+# microns-morphology
-modules and schemas for auto-proofreading of EM datasets
+modules and schemas for morphological processing of EM datasets